idiap/bob/python/doc/TutorialsIP.rst

 =======================

 The basic operations on images are the affine image conversions like image scaling, rotation, and cutting.
+For most of the operations, two ways of executing the functions exist.
+The more easy ways simply returns the processed image, but the second version accepts input and output objects (i.e., to allow to reuse memory).
+E.g. for `color type conversion`_ (see below), one could use the functions:

+.. doctest:: iptest
+  :options: +NORMALIZE_WHITESPACE

+  >>> image = bob.io.load( color_image_path )
+  >>> gray_image = numpy.ndarray( image.shape[1:3], dtype = image.dtype )  # create gray image in desired dimensions
+  >>> bob.ip.rgb_to_gray( image, gray_image )                              # Convert it to gray scale

+or simply:

+.. doctest:: iptest
+  :options: +NORMALIZE_WHITESPACE

+  >>> gray_image = bob.ip.rgb_to_gray( image )

+In the following, we will describe the more complex way of using our functions, keeping in mind that it might be even simpler!

 Scaling images
 ~~~~~~~~~~~~~~

 To compute a scaled version of the image, simply create the image at the desired scale.
 For instance, in the example
-below an image is up-scaled by first creating the image and then initialising the larger image:
+below an image is up-scaled by first creating the image and then initializing the larger image:

 .. doctest:: iptest
   :options: +NORMALIZE_WHITESPACE